How long before seroquel is out of your system

 Overall, the precise mechanism by which Seroquel works to treat mental disorders is complex and not fully understood.
 However, it is believed to involve a combination of effects on neurotransmitters and receptors in the brain, ultimately leading to the alleviation of symptoms and the stabilization of mood.

-See also Overdose effects from seroquel
+See also Loxapine and seroquel

 Mechanism of Action